-[CES 2013] Change TV channels with your eyes, play with the Sony Xperia Z and interact with your clever fridge
+[CES 2013] Change channels with the flicker of an eye, and interact with your clever fridge

 Here are three of our highlights thus far from the Consumer Electronics Show (CES) 2013 in Las Vegas – a quick pick from some of the most exciting, innovative and just plain crazy launches from the event!